Córdoba is one of my favourite cities in Spain.

 The Alhambra Palace in Granada is unmissable but deserves at least half a day of your time.
 Córdoba’s Mezquita is equally unmissable but will not demand as much time.

 If you are faced with this choice, do as I did on my first visit to Andalusia.
-Visit Córdoba as a day trip from Seville and stay for a few nights in Granada.
+Visit Córdoba as a day trip from Seville and stay for a few days in Granada.

 READ THIS NEXT: 15 Essential Tips for Visiting the Alhambra, Spain